mhop/fhem-mirror/fhem/contrib/HMCCU/HMCCU_README.txt

 in the CCU.

 IMPORTANT NOTE: During device definition HMCCU reads the available CCU devices.
-This request must be repeated by using command "get devicelist" after a reload of the module or after modification or definition of devices in the CCU.
+This request must be repeated by using command 'get devicelist' after a reload of the module or after modification or definition of devices in the CCU.
 Otherwise HMCCU, HMCCUDEV and HMCCUCHN won't work correctly.
 It's recommended to define an automatic device synchronization (i.e. daily) with AT and command